Segu-g/PyCppExtension/README.md

 # PyCppExtension
-This is an example of using Python C API in C++.
+This Project is an example of using Python C API in C++.